Take the Scenic Route and Discover Bicaz Gorge in Romania

-The Bicaz Gorge is a gorge located in the north-east part of Romania.
+Bicaz Gorge is a very scenic canyon located on the boundary of Neamț and Harghita counties, in the historic region of Transylvania, in Romania.
 The road that slices through the gorges is among Romania’s most spectacular.
 This stunning gorge has a part that is so narrow that it is known as "The Neck Of Hell."

 Tucked away on the northeastern part of the country, the road through the gorges, Cheile Bicazului, is totally paved but pretty narrow and defiant, with tunnels and 12 hairpin turns.
 It’s called DN12C.
 The gorge twists and turns steeply cutting through sheer, 300m-high limestone rocks.
 At one point, the narrow mountain road runs uncomfortably beneath the overhanging rocks in a section known as the ‘neck of hell’ (Gâtul Iadului).

 Located in the Eastern Carpathians, within the Cheile Bicazului-Hășmaș National Park, the road through the gorges is 10.8 km (6.71 miles) long, running from Lacu Roșu to Bicaz-Chei.
 Along this way, one may find bazaars where one can buy products made by the Romanian and Hungarian craftsmen from this area.
 This scenic drive is spectacular with sheer cliffs rising literally from the edges of the road.
 The Bicaz Gorges are, without a doubt, one of the most breathtaking natural attractions in Romania.